stackbit-projects/clever-birch-9fd8b/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-title: What To Know in the crypto market
+title: What To Know In the crypto market
 excerpt: >-
   Hiking is sometimes referred to as such.
 This specifically refers to difficult walking through dense forest, undergrowth, or bushes, where forward progress